 The Ultimate Kenyan Safari

-Experience Kenya’s big game and get close to the rich Maasai culture and people
+Experience Kenya’s game drives and get close to the rich culture of the Maasai Mara

 Personalised journeys from start to finish

 Save an acre of rainforest each time you travel

 - Guided bush walks in the Chyulu Hills

 - Spotting the elusive black rhino in its natural habitat

 - Feeding the giraffes in Nairobi

 - Night game drives in the Lewa Conservancies

 - Game drives lead by specialist guides on safari

 - Full support from your Travel Designer and Concierge before, during and after your trip